History of Afghanistan: Foreign interference and civil war (1989–1996)

 Meanwhile, the southern city of Kandahar was a centre of lawlessness, crime and atrocities fuelled by complex Pashtun tribal rivalries.
 In 1994, the Taliban (a movement originating from Jamiat Ulema-e-Islam-run religious schools for Afghan refugees in Pakistan) also developed in Afghanistan as a politico-religious force, reportedly in opposition to the tyranny of the local governor.
-Mullah Omar started his movement with fewer than 50 armed madrassah students in his hometown of Kandahar.
+Mullah Omar started his movement with fewer than 50 armed madrasa students in his hometown of Kandahar.
 As Gulbuddin Hekmatyar remained unsuccessful in conquering Kabul, Pakistan started supporting the Taliban.
 Many analysts like Amin Saikal describe the Taliban as developing into a proxy force for Pakistan's regional interests.
 In 1994 the Taliban took power in several provinces in southern and central Afghanistan.

 In 1995 the Hezb-i Islami of Gulbuddin Hekmatyar, the Iranian-backed Hezb-i Wahdat as well as Rashid Dostum's Junbish forces were defeated militarily in the capital Kabul by forces of the interim government under Massoud who subsequently tried to initiate a nationwide political process with the goal of national consolidation and democratic elections, also inviting the Taliban to join the process.
 The Taliban declined.